RolandVyens/Industrial-AOV-Connector/README.md

 2. Separate Cryptomatte toggle: Now you can output cryptomatte to its own exr.
 3. Artistic Depth: A 0-1 depth channel has been added.
 This channel is based on "Denoising Depth", and should be much more precise in terms of pixel, also way less noise.
 But the depth value will not be as correct as the default depth channel.
 4. Write To Subfolder has been improved, now the files are gathered into viewlayer folders first, then the type.
 5. Auto arrange nodes function is now stable, and by default turned on.
+6. Fixed bug of nodes being arranged in the wrong order.
+7. Various bug fix and performance improvement.

 2024.4.15: version 1.1.1